 DSSE | Startups

-More than 25 startups have been established by students exposed to entrepreneurship through DSSE courses.
+More than 100 startups have been established by students exposed to entrepreneurship through DSSE academic and pre-incubation programs.
 Some of them are profiled here.

 Startups